UCL/ucl_software_carpentry/installation/install.md

 using your UCL e-mail address.

 Then follow the instructions in the e-mail they send you.
-Once your license is active, you will be able to access to the online repository.
+Once your license is active, you will be able to access the online repository.
 Navigate to `/repo/epd/installers`, then download and install the relevant Linux install package.

 ### Git ###